alexyuly/chil/README.md

 ##### `main`

 The name `main` is reserved for a reference to a stream which is the default input for incoming values.
-If another object sends values to an instance of this component without specifying an input name, those values are routed to `main`.
+If an object sends values to an instance of this component without specifying an input name, those values are routed to `main`.
+Also, if an object sends values while specifying an input name which is not defined, those values are routed to `main` as well.
+While this behavior serves no purpose in most (non-leaf) components (and results in a compiler warning), for leaf components like `document template` (which are defined in a native language), this behavior is useful because the undefined input name is passed to the native method, allowing for operations like templating.

 ##### Other stream names